Koenigsegg CCX Chronograph Instrument Cluster

 The Chronograph Instrument Cluster – installed in a customer vehicle

-The actual graphical design of the dials was done again with feedback from the technical director, as well as with the Norwegian partner design agency.
+The actual graphical design of the dials was done again with feedback from Christian, the technical director, as well as with the Norwegian partner design agency.

 Some side-effects of the development of this instrument cluster were the selection of a font-face (Eurostil derived), which since has been used for all interior design and publications (e.g. brochures, websites, IVI, HMI), LED colour matching of all interior lighting, as well as a harmonisation of the anodising colour (which depends on the aluminium alloy specification and even production batch) and surface finish (roughness and curvature continuation) of all machined aluminium components.